rarible/protocol-contracts/exchange-v2/contracts/RaribleTransferManager.md

         - lets assume protocol fee = 3%
         - lets calculate ETH amount to be sent for acc1
             - 100 ETH + 3% protocolFee + 3% acc2-origin + 10% acc3-origin = 100 + 0,16*100 = 116 ETH
-        - so acc1 need to send 116 ETH, from which 3 is going to be his part of the protocol fee, 3 sent to acc2 as origin, 10 sent to acc3 as origin too
+        - so acc1 needs to send 116 ETH, from which 3 is going to be his part of the protocol fee, 3 sent to acc2 as origin, 10 sent to acc3 as origin too
         - 3 more ETH are taken as acc4 prtocol fee, 97 left
         - 30 ETH payed as royalty to nft creator, 67 left
         - right order doesn't have origins, so we skip it
-        - what's left is divided between acc4 and acc5, as it says in right order payouts `payouts` = [[acc4, 70%], [acc5, 30%]], so 20,1 ETH goes to acc5, 46,9 ETH to acc4
+        - what's left is divided between acc4 and acc5, as it says in right order payouts (`payouts` = [[acc4, 70%], [acc5, 30%]]), so 20,1 ETH goes to acc5, 46,9 ETH to acc4
         - tranfer is done